trailofbits/siderophile/README.md

 To get debugging output from `trace_unsafety.py` set the `LOGLEVEL` environment variable to `INFO` or `DEBUG`.

-To get debugging output from `find_unsafe_nodes.py`, add some print statements somewhere, I don't know.
+To get debugging output from `find_unsafe_nodes.py`, add some print statements somewhere, I don't know man.

 ## Sample Data